C-Bell/REACT_NATIVE_FRAMEWORK/README.md

-## Example App

-Normally, after a code change to react-native-router-flux src files, you must remove the node_modules/react-native-router-flux directory and npm install.
-The react-native packager wont follow symlinks.

-To assist development, this command watches and rsyncs changes:
+## React-Native Interactive Prototype

+This application will be a react-native based project so I can get to grips with the capabilities of React-Native.

+To run the application, clone the repository and run:

 ```
-npm run sync-rnrf
+npm install
+webpack -w
+react-native run-android
 ```

-Leave a terminal open running this command when running the Example app and making react-native-router-flux src changes.
+Leave a terminal open running this command when running the app and making react-native-router-flux src changes.